 When the design of a contract is clear and meaningful, students will find it easier to use and evaluate, and it will help them organize their own work.
-Creating a typographic pattern using font types and sizes, and bold, underlined and italic text can also help organize the different categories of contract items such as required vs. differentiated work, review vs. enriched, regular vs. honors credit, etc. In my contracts, as shown in the example below, required items are in bold text and those in plain text are differentiated.
-As described above, italics are used to indicate descriptions of the work.
+Creating a typographic pattern using font types and sizes, and bold, underlined and italic text can also help organize the different categories of contract items such as required vs. differentiated work, review vs. enriched, regular vs. honors credit, etc.

 There is often a need for written communication between you and a student.
 It may be some specific circumstance that affected his work, or a reminder of some specific arrangement you made verbally.
 You may disagree with the student’s self-evaluation (particularly at the beginning of the year) and want to describe what the disagreement is about.
 You may also need to ask why a student made certain choices.
 At the end of the marking period, viewing these comments during a grade conference can provide specific topics for conversation and can be particularly helpful in discussing how the student can improve his performance.

 Learning new material may require additional review or practice for some students that you hadn’t anticipated.
 Being responsive to these needs may entail adding new items to the contract.